greylon/automatic-intranet-login/README.md

 - Commit your changes (git commit -am 'Add some feature')
 - Push to the branch (git push origin my-new-feature)
 - Create new Pull Request

+Be be prepared to release any rights of your changes to adhere to the project license.

 ## COPYRIGHT